2025 - 2026 Work Plan

 Middle School VEX VRC Robotics

+Ten students from last year will be eligible to return, and 10 students are “graduating” from our VEX IQ Program.
 In April, we will begin a recruiting campaign (school announcements, handouts to take home, etc.) to identify current 6th and 7th grade students interested in joining our robotics program.
 In May, we will hold in-person sessions with these students and their parents to explain how the Club operates and the requirements for team membership in the fall.
-We plan to support as many as eight teams.
-Two or three new team coaches may be required.

 High School VEX VRC Robotics